ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/Playoff_Team_Payroll_EDA.md

 From 2011 through 2023, nearly 65% of all teams that had made the playoffs had a payroll ranking of 1st-15th, whereas only 35% of teams in the playoffs had a payroll ranking from 16th-30th (which would be the bottom 15 payroll ranks).
 Nearly 75% of all teams that had made the world series had a payroll ranking of 1st-15th, whereas about 25% of teams in the world series had a payroll ranking from 16th-30th.
 However, it is impressive that 25% of teams with a 15th-30th payroll ranking have made the world series, as of the teams that made playoffs, only 35% had this payroll ranking.
-It can also be seen that 38.5% of teams that have made the world series have a payroll ranking from 1st-5th, which is the highest percentage seen for any ranking bucket between the two tables.
+It can also be seen that 38.5% of teams that have made the world series have a payroll ranking from 1st-5th, which is the second highest percentage seen for any ranking bucket between the three tables.
-50% of all teams that have not made the playoffs have a payroll ranking from 16th-30th, which should be an immediate signifier for teams to spend more money and try to stay out of the bottom 15 payroll rankings.
+56% of all teams that have not made the playoffs have a payroll ranking from 16th-30th, which should be an immediate signifier for teams to spend more money and try to stay out of the bottom 15 payroll rankings.
 Simply looking at these tables may give early insight to one of the research questions, frankly stating yes, increasing payroll gives increased chances at making the playoffs as well as the world series.

 ---